alexandre10044/110borwein/README.md

 ./110borwein n

-constant   defining the integral to be computed
+n     constant defining the integral to be computed

 Example: